qijiezhao/Video-Highlight-Detection/README.md

 - Baidu VH [preliminary stage](https://www.kesci.com/apps/home/competition/5a41bca63bf3464aab731a31/leaderboard):mAP = 33.9%

 Note that we only take xgb+lr yet(non-deep), and only 1% training data is used.
-We will refresh our result soon, by replacing xgb+lr with a mlp slightly.
+We will refresh our result soon, by replacing xgb+lr with a mlp slightly and using full training set.